jrodewig/wanderahead.github.io/_posts/2025-04-06-floridas-tiny-art-island-welcome-to-matlacha.md

 ## Soak in Galleries Galore

-Effusive and fanciful, Matlacha’s art covers everything from blown glass to coconut postcards.
+Effusive and fanciful, Matlacha's art covers everything from blown glass to coconut postcards.
 Browse work by dozens of local artists at [Matlacha Menagerie](https://www.facebook.com/matlachamenagerie/) and Island Visions, just steps from each other.
-Funkiest of all, [Leoma Lovegrove’s gallery](www.leomalovegrove.com) includes a one-of-a-kind garden, featuring a Beatles stage, a 1960s glamper and several palm trees, all painted with her signature bold strokes.
+Funkiest of all, [Leoma Lovegrove's gallery](www.leomalovegrove.com) includes a one-of-a-kind garden, featuring a Beatles stage, a 1960s glamper and several palm trees, all painted with her signature bold strokes.

 <blockquote class="pullquote">"When I cross over the Matlacha Island bridge, I fall in love with my little fishing village all over again.
-It’s home, the place that always inspires me to pick up my paintbrush."
+It's home, the place that always inspires me to pick up my paintbrush."
 <br/><br/>
 — Leoma Lovegrove, artist</blockquote>